LEARN-LK/IAM/allowing_services_IDP/AD_for_IDP_and_eduroam.md

-### If you are using Active Directory instead of LDAP, please use the following steps
+### IN your IDP, if you are using Active Directory instead of LDAP, please use the following steps

-in ldap.properties file
+Modify the lines in ldap.properties file as follows

 ```
 idp.authn.LDAP.baseDN                           = dc=YOUR-DOMAIN,dc=ac,dc=lk